 If you come across potentially illegal or offensive material connected to terrorism on internet sites, chat rooms or other web based forums, report your concerns anonymously by clicking the red button below.

 Anti-Terrorism Hotline Online Reporting

-If you’ve seen or heard something that could suggest a terrorist threat to the UK, report it here using our quick and confidential online tool.
+If you’ve seen or heard something that could suggest a terrorist threat to the UK, please use the quick and confidential online tool.
 This service is monitored 24 hours a day.